surniaulula/wpsso/readme.txt

 * **Developer Notes**
 	* Added a new `WpssoUtilCache->clear_expired_cache_files()` method hooked to the 'wp_scheduled_delete' action.
 	* Added a `$file_exp_secs` argument to the `WpssoUtilCache->clear_cache_files()` method.
+	* Replaced the 'comment_post' action hook to clear the post cache by the 'wp_insert_comment' action hook.
 	* Removed the `WpssoUtilCache->clear_expired_db_transients()` method as WordPress now clears expired transients (old WordPress versions did not).
 	* Refactored the `SucomUtil::sanitize_key()` method.
 	* Refactored the `SucomUtil::sanitize_classname()` method.